 Information about homes that have been successfully let is published every week on the Recent Lets page, and in partner organisations offices.

 We tell you the number of applicants that bid on each property, the band and the registration date of each applicant.
 However, we cannot give you individual feedback.

 It will give you a better idea of how popular a particular property or area is and how long you would normally have to wait.
 You can then decide whether to look for other types of property or areas where you may not have to wait as long.

 Some of the adverts shown on this website will be indicated with 'Available Immediately'.
 This means that this property has either been advertised in recent weeks and has not been let, or a similar property in that area has recently been advertised and was not let quickly.

 We class these properties as some of our lower demand homes and, therefore, if you bid we will withdraw the advert and offer you a viewing.
 If both parties are happy, a provisional offer will be made; you will not have to wait for the advertising cycle to finish, we will contact you within 24 hours of your bid to arrange the viewing.

-In 2013 the Government is planning a major overhaul of the UK benefits system.
-If you or your partner are below the Pension Credit qualifying age and if you have a spare bedroom, you will be regarded as 'under-occupying' the property and Housing Benefit will no longer pay for the additional room.
+If you or your partner are below the Pension Credit qualifying age and if you have a spare bedroom, you will be regarded as 'under-occupying' the property and Housing Benefit will not pay for the additional room.

 Under housing benefit rules, the number of bedrooms allowed will be based on the following: